-You can play sound through the projector's speaker system.
+You can play sound through the projector's speaker system or attach an external speaker system (for EasyMP use only).

 To play sound through the projector, follow these steps:

 - 1. Locate the appropriate cable and connect it to the Audio jack on the projector. - For laptop and most desktop computers, use a stereo mini-jack cable.